Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 Compare RatesStart Now →

-The fatal accidents are increasing each year.
+Fatal accidents increase each year.
 This is why you should always be alert on the roads!
+Here is a guide to help you be prepared.

 Person type, in this case, is more about the type of vehicle being driven and whether or not the person in that vehicle is an occupant, a pedestrian, or a cyclist.